-You can choose among 3 methods to report the sale of mutual fund shares.
-Whatever method you choose for a specific fund, you must stick with that method as long as you own shares of that mutual fund.
-However, you can use different methods for different mutual funds.
+You can choose from three methods to report the sale of mutual fund shares.
+Once you choose a method, you must stick with it as long as you own shares of that mutual fund.
+However, you can use different methods for different mutual funds

-Average basis -- This is the average cost of all the shares you purchased.
-To learn more, see the Average Basis Method -- Mutual Funds tax tips.
+Average basis -- This is the average cost of all the shares you bought.
+To learn more, see the Average Basis Method -- Mutual Funds tax tip.

-First-in, first-out -- With this method, you assume that the shares you sold were the first ones you bought.
+First-in, first-out -- You assume that the shares you sold were the first ones you bought.
 To learn more, see the First-In, First-Out Method tax tip.

-Specific share identification -- With this method, you identify the actual shares you want to sell to minimize your capital gain or maximize your loss.
+Specific share identification -- You identify the actual shares you want to sell to minimize your capital gain or maximize your loss.

-Also, when figuring the basis of your mutual fund shares, include these amounts:
+Also, when figuring the basis of your mutual fund shares, include these:

 Reinvested capital-gain distributions